Skip to main content

 The Community Partnerships Director is interested in how the program and trips show up in the community and work with our various partners, both on- and off-campus.
-Responsibilities include: finalizing housing, transportation, and community partner contracts, securing locations for programmatic events throughout the school year, leading the All Community Meeting committee, inviting alumni, faculty sponsors, and community partners to All Community Dinners, facilitating reflections, and feedback sessions, introducing trip proposals and trip itineraries, and training on best practices for engaging community partners.
-The ideal candidate is comfortable negotiating, maintaining deadlines and making sure the leadership is adhering to timelines, and can facilitate personal and professional relationships between students, professionals, and organizations.
-Prior program experience preferred, not required.
+Responsibilities include the following: finalizing housing and processing contracts, securing locations for programmatic events throughout the school year, helping trips find advisers, ensuring communication between trips that occur in the spring, convening panels, reflections, and feedback sessions, introducing trip proposals and trip itineraries, and training on best practices for engaging with community partners.

 Bridging Berkeley